BishalRanjanBadu/order_ticketing_system/README.md

   forms and filters stack to a single column.

 ## A few honest limitations, worth knowing

+- **Notifications are in-app only, on a 30-second poll** — no push notifications, no sound, no email/SMS, and nothing arrives if the app tab isn't open.
+There's also no per-notification read flag — instead, each person has one "notifications seen up to" timestamp, and "Mark all read" just moves it forward, so partial/individual read-state isn't tracked (this keeps a broadcast to an entire role from needing a separate read-tracking row per person).
+A true push/real-time version would use Supabase's Realtime feature or a mobile push provider — both are reasonable v-next upgrades once the basics are proven out.

 - **Deleting a team account is permanent and only removes their *app* profile** — their Google/Supabase Auth account itself isn't touched (that